New state-of-the-art apartment complex to bring 177 units to Hobe Sound

 A groundbreaking ceremony took place Wednesday in Hobe Sound as developers work on a state-of-the-art apartment complex called Tradewinds of Hobe Sound.

 "This is a first of its project of this type ever here in the Hobe Sound area.
-The last time that they built a multi-family housing here was over 40 years ago," said Michael Dooley, Part owner Tradewinds of Hobe Sound.
+The last time that they built a multi-family housing here was over 40 years ago," said Michael Dooley, part-owner of Tradewinds of Hobe Sound.

-The project is located along U.S.1 and Dixie Highway and will feature 177 1, 2, and 3-bedroom units with a clubhouse, fitness room, pool, and other amenities.
+The project is located along U.S. Highway 1 and Dixie Highway and will feature 177 one-, two- and three-bedroom units with a clubhouse, fitness room, pool and other amenities.

 "I want to make sure this community that we're building here is going to be something Hobe Sound is going to be proud of and it's going to stand out," said Dooley.

-"Let's do more of this, let's take care of our people, let's let them get a nice affordable comfortable housing that they can have a future and be with their families and not have to commute," said Muenich.
+"Let's do more of this," said Muenich.
+"Let's take care of our people.
+Let's let them get a nice, affordable, comfortable housing that they can have a future and be with their families and not have to commute."

 Eligibility for the workforce units will be based on limits set by the Florida Housing Finance Corporation.

-"It's gonna be such an addition to this community and I can't see anybody that can be against it cause it's only helping our community," said Muenich.
+"It's going to be such an addition to this community, and I can't see anybody that can be against it, because it's only helping our community," said Muenich.

 The project is expected to be complete by the beginning of 2024.

-"The future is bright for Hobe Sound, we are a very special place," said Dooley.
+"The future is bright for Hobe Sound," said Dooley.
+"We are a very special place."

 Scripps Only Content 2022